shivansh-source/DSA-and-notes/daily-log.md

 - finally ocm issue is done and now can focus on kgateway issue and also at urunc issue first urunc the n kgateway
 - REALLY CLOSE TO FINISH TH ICLUDEOS
+- want it get regualt having little problem but lets see
+- was trying wezterm
 -
 trying to merge some
 trying to get review